Supreme state organ of power

-The SSOP's theoretical origins trace back to Jean-Jacques Rousseau's idea of a “supreme power” of the people, Karl Marx’s call for unity of state power, and Vladimir Lenin’s vision of soviets as working organs which combined lawmaking and execution.
+The SSOP's theoretical origins trace back to Jean-Jacques Rousseau's idea of a "supreme power" of the people, Karl Marx's call for unity of state power, and Vladimir Lenin's vision of soviets as working organs which combined lawmaking and execution.
 The world's first SSOP was the All-Russian Congress of Soviets, established after the 1917 October Revolution, and it became the prototype for similar institutions in other communist states.

 SSOPs meet periodically, with most of their powers delegated to their permanent organs.
-These organs exercise most of the SSOP's powers and act as the supreme state organ of power between SSOP sessions.
-The balance between plenary sessions and permanent organs vary; SSOP sessions in the Soviet Union were infrequent and primarily ratified party decisions, but historically in states such as Poland, Yugoslavia, and in present-day Vietnam SSOP sessions sometimes act as legislative forums where policies are debated and amended.
+These organs exercise most or all of the SSOP's powers between SSOP sessions.
+The balance between plenary sessions and permanent organs vary; SSOP sessions in the Soviet Union were infrequent and primarily served as rubber stamps for decisions already made by the party leadership.
+However, historically in states such as Poland, Yugoslavia, and in present-day Vietnam SSOP sessions sometimes act as legislative forums where policies are debated and amended.
 In all communist states, SSOPs also have important symbolic roles as expressions of popular sovereignty and channels for representation and often include workers, peasants, women, and ethnic minorities in greater proportions than in similar entities in liberal democracies.
 They continue to exist in China, Cuba, Laos, North Korea and Vietnam, although their roles vary considerably.